 7. Teaching patients about lipid levels.
 Nursing 2001;31:68.

-Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease

 Keywords: Coronary Artery Disease, Myocardial Infarction, Follow-Up Studies, Coronary Stenosis, Cholesterol, LDL, Research Personnel, Guideline Adherence, Hypercholesterolemia, Coronary Artery Bypass, Reward, Consensus, Percutaneous Coronary Intervention